-Applied Arts contests are judged by panels of highly regarded industry professionals and experts, in a rigorous process.
-Every entry is scored independently, based on creative merit, technical excellence and suitability for end use.
+Applied Arts contests are judged by panels of highly regarded industry professionals and experts in a rigorous process.
+Every entry is scored independently on creative merit, technical excellence and suitability for end use.
 Discussion is not permitted and judges must abstain from voting for their own work.
-Judging for Photography takes place in February and is entirely online.
 Entries that meet our pre-determined cut-off score are published.
 Check back soon for our list of confirmed judges.

 Judges & Scoring FAQ

 Partner & VP Creative